Tmw/bintreeviz/README.md

 ![](https://github.com/tmw/bintreevis/workflows/Elixir%20CI/badge.svg)

 # 🌳 Bintreeviz

-Bintreeviz is an Elixir implementation of the Wetherell and Shannon alhorithm as described in their 1979 publication of Tidy Drawings of Trees in IEEE.
+Bintreeviz is a binary tree visualizer for Elixir.
+Its main purpose is to convert a given tree structure into a string representation.
+Out of the box it supports the Wetherell and Shannon alhorithm as described in their 1979 publication of Tidy Drawings of Trees in IEEE, but is configurable using behaviours.

 ## Example